HIPAA | HITECH Data Security Compliance

-Thales solutions help organizations meet these compliance challenges by implementing technical safeguards for ePHI through:
+Thales solutions help organisations meet these compliance challenges by implementing technical safeguards for ePHI through:

 The HIPAA Security Rule requires covered entities to implement technical safeguards to protect all electronic protected healthcare information (ePHI), making specific reference to encryption, access controls, encryption key management, risk management, auditing and monitoring of ePHI information.
 The HIPAA Security Rule enumerates examples of encryption methods that covered entities can employ, along with the factors to consider when implementing a HIPAA encryption strategy.